go-playground/statics/README.md

 Please see https://godoc.org/github.com/joeybloggs/statics/static for detailed usage docs.

-NOTE: when specifying paths or directory name in code always use "/", even for you windows users,
+NOTE: when specifying path or directory name in code always use "/", even for you windows users,
      the package handles any conversion to you local filesystem paths; Except for the AbsPkgPath variable in the config.

 ##### Examples: